What science tells us about reading

 1. The ‘Simple View of Reading’ (Gough and Tumner 1986) concluded that reading comprehension is a combination of two mutually dependent and important processes: being able to decode words and being able to understand words.
 A deficit in either process would impede the development of a good reader (resulting in a reader with good decoding skills and poor comprehension; or a reader with good language comprehension but poor decoding skills).
 Conclusion: Both processes need to be taught explicitly and in tandem.

 2. The ‘Dual Route’ theory, developed in 2001, shows that as we read, we recognize words that are already stored in our long-term memory but when we encounter new words, we revert to the sounding out (phonological) strategy.
 As children develop their reading, they access more and more words automatically.
 This aligns with cognitive load theory, which proposes that there is a limit to how much information the working memory can hold at any one time.
 Good readers who have automatic recognition of words stored in long term memory can attend to comprehension, whilst poor readers who struggle with decoding and comprehension might experience cognitive overload.
 The process of transferring knowledge from short term memory to long term memory is one of repeated practice and rehearsal.
+Whether automatic word recognition is a process of retrieving whole words from long term memory or, a lightening-speed process of mapping sounds/letters, is unclear at present.

 Components of learning to read